ABI's Biomimetics Lab, where work on electric charge has helped create groundbreaking inventions.

 We need you!

 We are constantly looking for talented students for our numerous projects.
-We currently have two fully funded positions which we urgently need to fill:
+We currently have one fully funded positions which we urgently need to fill:

 - A Ph.D. position in the area power conversion for wearable devices (more info)